jeanlucdupont/HoneyFileGenerator/README.md

 - 🔐 Fake passwords: Uses secure random password generation for authenticity.

 # Results
-Rather disapointing.
+Rather disapointing.<br>
-There is still a LOT of work to make the generated data believable.
+There is still a LOT of work to make the generated data believable.<br>
-The "Juicy" file generator was created without AI.
+The "Juicy" file generator was created without AI.<br>